thomatou/ikon/README.md

 # Automating reservations for Ikon-operated ski resorts.

 Because of the ongoing pandemic, most ski resorts are now requiring reservations to manage crowds.
-Most weekend days are fully booked up months in advance, leaving weekend warriors with two options: hitting refresh every minute in the hopes of snagging one those elusive spots that open up due to cancellations, or using this script to do the work for them.
+Ikon-owned and operated ski hills have their weekend days fully booked up months in advance, leaving weekend warriors with two options: hitting refresh every minute in the hope of snagging an elusive spot as a result of cancellations, or using this script to do the work for them.

 ### Tired of hitting refresh in the hope of getting a reservation to your favourite ski resort?
 Use this bot!